About Us | Leadership

 David R Martin

-Dave joined LMI in 2005 as the Director of Estimating and R&D, and in 2010 was named the Executive Director of Advanced Products, and in 2012 the Executive Director of Estimating and Design/Build.
+Dave joined LMI in 2005 as the Director of Estimating and R&D, and in 2010 was named the Executive Director of Contracts and Pricing.

 Prior to joining LMI, David worked 23 years for the Boeing Company (formerly McDonnell Douglas) in St. Louis in positions of increasing responsibility in engineering and program management.
 These included Program Manager for the ScanEagle Unmanned Aircraft System and Deputy Program Manager for the JDAM program, which included derivative development and International Programs.